Gustave Den Duyts: Biography

 In 1883, Den Duyts contracted pneumonia, which degenerated into a chronic lung disease from which he suffered for the rest of his life.
 Feeling misunderstood in Ghent, he left in 1887 to settle in Brussels.
-He conitnued to exhibit at the Triennial Salons of Ghent in both 1892 and 1895.
+He continued to exhibit at the Triennial Salons of Ghent in both 1892 and 1895.
 In 1892 he was awarded the honorary diploma of the Dresden Art Society after an international exhibition of watercolors, etchings, pastels and drawings.

 He died in Brussels in 1897.
 He had married in 1895 and his daughter was born after his death.

 Work

 A majority of his works depicted townscapes and landscapes with a melancholic feeling, often with a setting sun or a rising moon and typically set in autumn or winter.
 The landscapes are usually bare, skeletal and stylized, betraying the fact that he was a skilled etcher, but never detailed.
 Human or animal figures are not sharply defined but appear to dissolve into the background.

 As a result of his illness, from 1889 he did more work in his studio, such as portraits and still lifes.